 DISSOLUTION

-In the event of dissolution or abandonment, all assets of the Association shall be donated to .
+In the event of ECNA dissolution or abandonment of duties by the President, Vice President, Secretary and Treasurer and no residents or business owner volunteers to assume leadership, all assets of the Association shall be donated to one or more of the non-profit organizations or schools within the East Colfax Neighborhood boundaries as a first priority, followed by non-profit organizations or schools within the 80220 zip code registered with the Colorado Secretary of State.
 Such dissolution must follow the procedure for dissolution provided by the Colorado Statutes.

 ARTICLE VIII